-- a. examine a mentor text defence (e.g., fishbowl, panel) - b. build and apply co-constructed success criteria - c. present a personal viewpoint to a critical audience - d. use supportive details to persuade a critical audience - e. demonstrate how spoken language influences, manipulates, and reveals ideas, values, and attitudes - f. adapt delivery to social contexts of different speech events - g. adapt the message, language, and delivery to connect with the audience - h. choose to use technology to enhance presentation - i. critique opposing viewpoints using examples for support - j. respond to challenging questions from the critical audience - k. respect the needs, rights, and responsibilities of others
+- a. examine a mentor text defence where there is spontaneous back and forth conversation (e.g., debate, interview) - b. build and apply co-constructed success criteria - c. interact with a critical audience while defending a personal viewpoint - d. demonstrate how spoken language influences, manipulates, and reveals ideas, values, and attitudes - e. use supportive details to defend a viewpoint - f. adapt the message, language, and delivery to connect with the audience - g. choose to use technology to enhance presentation - h. critique opposing viewpoints using a wide range of examples for support - i. use language to influence and encourage others to question ideas, values, and attitudes (e.g., rhetoric) - j. spontaneously respond to a wide range of opposing viewpoints and challenging questions - k. respect the needs, rights, and responsibilities of others